Grilled Artichokes with Basil Aioli (vegan adaptable) and simple herb oil – a delicious way to serve artichokes!

 2 smashed garlic cloves

-2 T salt and 2 bay leaves
+2 T salt and 2 bay leaves and bring to a boil.

 Drain well, holding them upside down and gently squeeze out excess water.